hugolmn/hugolmn.github.io/_posts/2020-07-08-usa-covid-google-trends.md

 ## USA Covid19 Cases vs. Google Trends

 Based on user searches, [Google Flu](https://www.google.org/flutrends/about/) tried to estimate flu prevalence among populations.
-In this simple visualization are compared USA reported covid19 cases against Google Trends popularity for "Coronavirus" and "Worldometer" (which is a website used worldwide to track this pandemic).
+In this simple visualization I try to use a similar, yet simplified approach.
+Below are compared USA reported covid19 cases against Google Trends popularity for "Coronavirus" and "Worldometer" (which is a website used worldwide to track this pandemic).

 <div class="plotly-container">
     <iframe width="900" height="600" frameborder="0" scrolling="no" src="//plotly.com/~hugolmn/55.embed?link=false&autosize=true&modebar=false"></iframe>